-Employees: If the Vice President of Human Resources receives an investigation report finding that a Respondent is Responsible for violating BP/AP 3540, the Vice President of Human Resources, or designee, shall impose sanctions according to Human Resources policies, procedures, and/or collective bargaining agreements.
+EMPLOYEES: If the Vice President for Human Resources receives an investigation report finding that a Respondent is Responsible for violating BP/AP No. 3430, the Vice President for Human Resources, or designee, shall impose sanctions according to Human Resources policies, procedures, and/or collective bargaining agreements.

-Students: If the Dean of Student Services receives an investigation report finding that a Respondent is Responsible for violating BP/AP 3540, the Dean of Student Services will follow the District's BP/AP 5500: Standards of Student Conduct, or other applicable board policy, to impose Sanctions and to notify the Respondent of the imposed sanctions and their right to appeal.
+STUDENTS: If the Dean of Student Services receives an investigation report finding that a Respondent is Responsible for violating BP/AP No. 3430, the Dean of Student Services will follow the District's BP/AP No. 5500: Standards of Student Conduct, or other applicable board policy, to impose Sanctions and to notify the Respondent of the imposed sanctions and their right to appeal.
 Once the Sanctions have been imposed, the Title IX Administrator will notify the Complainant of the imposed Sanctions and their right to appeal.